 Companies in a wide range of industries are using selfies as part of their communication strategy.
 For instance, many hotels now offer “selfie spots” in specific areas; allowing customers to share their experience while at the same time engaging with the company on social media.
 Museums do the same, most notably during #museumselfieday; a global event on Twitter (the next one is on 20 January 2016, see the handle @MuseumSelfieDay for more details).

 And of course, retailers are really capitalizing on the power of selfies; inviting customers to photograph themselves wearing glasses, shirts, shoes and more before and/or after purchasing because.
 As the article rightly points out, it is “a genius, organic way to spread word of your brand by simply encouraging people to do what we do naturally; ask our friends for their opinions.”

 Selfies and Brand Advocacy

 Selfies are a form of storytelling and just one example of how brands are actively involving customers in online communication.
 User recommendations are the most trusted form of online advertising, which is why many companies are embracing word of mouth marketing and brand advocacy.
-After all, what better way to promote products and services than through the people who already use, and can therefore vouch for, those products and services?
+After all, what better way to promote products and services than through the people who already use; and also can therefore vouch for those products and services?